President | CEO | Founder

 Brief info

-Gina Aguirre Adams is a dynamic and results-driven leader with a lifelong commitment to the people and prosperity of Southern Brazoria County.
-As the Founder and current President/CEO of the Brazoria County Hispanic Chamber of Commerce, she has been at the forefront of economic development, cultural representation, and business advocacy in the region since 2011.
-Under her leadership, the chamber has become a vibrant and impactful organization empowering small businesses and fostering community partnerships.
+Gina Aguirre Adams has dedicated her career to supporting the people and growth of Brazoria County.
+As the Founder and President/CEO of the Brazoria County Hispanic Chamber of Commerce, she has played a key role in advancing economic development, strengthening business support, and building meaningful community partnerships since 2011.
+Under her leadership, the chamber has grown into a trusted resource for small businesses and a strong connector across the community.

-Dedicated to international collaboration and cultural exchange, Gina played a key role in coordinating Sister City partnerships between Freeport, Texas and Altamira, Tamaulipas, as well as between Angleton, Texas and Belize—strengthening diplomatic and economic ties across borders.
+Dedicated to international collaboration and cultural exchange, Gina played a key role in coordinating Sister City partnerships between Freeport, Texas and Altamira, Tamaulipas, as well as between Angleton, Texas and Belize, strengthening diplomatic and economic ties across borders.

 Gina continues to serve as a passionate advocate for local businesses, driving inclusive economic growth and championing the voice of the Hispanic community throughout Brazoria County and beyond.